adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ---
 layout: chapter
 title: Introduction
+section: Preface
 ---

-*Maintainable CSS* is an approach to writing CSS that helps you, your current team and your future team to maintain CSS.
+*MaintainableCSS* is an approach to writing CSS that helps you, your current team and your future team to maintain CSS.

-## What is the goal of *Maintainable CSS*?
+## What is the goal of *MaintainableCSS*?

-If I had to sum up the overarching goal of *Maintainable CSS* in one paragraph it would be as follows:
+If I had to sum up the overarching goal of *MaintainableCSS* in one paragraph it would be as follows:

 **To ensure that as a developer, I can edit an existing feature (or add a new one) to the codebase without worrying that overzealous, pre-existing styles will cause a problem for me or that I will cause regression elsewhere.**

 ## There is nothng to download

-*Maintainable CSS* is not something you can download.
+*MaintainableCSS* is not something you can download.
 It's a set of principles, guides and conventions that not only allow you to write CSS with piece of mind, but that also means your CSS is maintainable and scalable.

 ## What does maintainable even mean?